 Biopterin Defect in Cofactor Biosynthesis (BIOPT-BS)

-To learn more about Biopterin defect in cofactor biosynthesis, visit Baby's First Test: Biopterin Defect in Cofactor Biosynthesis.
+To learn more about Biopterin defects in cofactor biosynthesis, visit Baby's First Test: Biopterin Defect in Cofactor Biosynthesis.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.